-The standard rate of VAT is 23% (this has been temporarily reduced to 21% as part of the COVID-19 provisions until 28 February 2021).
+The standard rate of VAT is 23%.
 This rate applies to the supply of all goods and services unless a zero rate of VAT, reduced rates of 13.5%, 9% or 4.8%, or a VAT exemption applies.
 VAT applies at the normal rate to the import of goods into Ireland.
 A zero rate applies to the export of goods from Ireland.

-Entities are required to register for VAT if they exceed or are likely to exceed certain turnover thresholds during any twelve-month period.
+Entities are required to register for VAT if they exceed or are likely to exceed certain turnover thresholds during any 12 month period.
 Revenue issues VAT registration numbers to applicants carrying on a taxable business in Ireland.
 The applicable thresholds are as follows: